PascalBod/RTOS-presentation/exercises/06-Spi-accel/README.md

 $ sudo apt install moreutils
 ```

-Browse the [ICM-20689 Datasheet](https://invensense.tdk.com/wp-content/uploads/2021/03/DS-000143-ICM-20689-TYP-v1.1.pdf), to get an overview of the commands and replies that can be exchanged over SPI.
+Browse the [ICM-20689 Datasheet](https://invensense.tdk.com/wp-content/uploads/2021/03/DS-000143-ICM-20689-TYP-v1.1.pdf), to get an overview of interactions that can happen over the SPI bus.

 Import the `06-Spi-accel` project.